isomerpages/govtech-stp/_rgl-germany/00c-rgl-faq.md

 #### 23. What if I test positive for COVID-19 in Singapore?

 Travellers who test positive for COVID-19 will be given medical treatment accordingly.
-Travellers will be responsible for charges for COVID-19 treatment if symptoms develop within 14 days of their arrival in Singapore.
+Travellers will be responsible for charges for COVID-19 treatment if symptoms develop during his/her stay in Singapore.

-Singapore Citizens and Permanent Residents who travelled on permitted travel arrangements may access Government subsidies and MediShield Life / Integrated Shield Plan to help pay for their bills.
-Long-Term Pass holders who travelled on permitted travel arrangements may tap on their usual financing arrangements, such as foreign worker insurance.
-Travellers should furnish the relevant supporting documents to indicate their status as an RGL traveller.
+Singapore Citizens and PRs may access Government Subsidies and MediShield Life/Integrated Shield Plan to help pay for their bills.
+Long-Term Pass Holders who travelled on permitted travel arrangements may tap on their usual financing arrangements, such as private insurance, where applicable.

-Note that all Short-Term Pass holders will be accorded the necessary medical treatment at their cost.
+Note that all Short-Term Pass Holders will be accorded the necessary medical treatment at their cost.

 ### **Health Measures in Singapore**